Representation of the Luttinger Liquid with Single Point-like Impurity as a Field Theory for the Phase of Scattering: Overview of the problem.

+In the paper \cite{aristov2}, expression for conductance was calculated from the Callan-Symamanzik (CS) approach.
+Here, the authors have adapted the “poor man's” approach to this RG scheme.
+It resulted in analogous dependence of the quantity observed from the subtraction scheme used to calculate the counter-terms.
+The authors interpreted this as a physical phenomenon indicating that the problem is not universal.
+We believe, such dependence is forbidden in the CS approach too (see, Subsection \ref{AndSec}).
+The reason for its appearance is the same: identification of the nonobservable renormalized charge with the observable quantity.
+We will show that the rejection of this identification leads to observable values independent of the calculation method (as it should be in a renormalizable theory).

 The paper is organized as follows: In Section \ref{Imp} we adapted Hubbard's trick to the problem with impurity.
-Here, we obtained an expression for the Green's function of the system to the subsequent calculation of the charge jump and laminar wake.
+Here, we obtained an expression of the Green's function of the system convenient for the subsequent calculation of the charge jump and laminar wake.
 A method of obtaining the complete set of wave functions required to calculate the charge jump is shown in Appendix \ref{funckSet}.
 The charge jump is calculated in Section \ref{ChDens}.
-At the next step we convert the problem of a non-interacting electronic system placed in an external field to a system with e-e interaction.
-Transition to the equivalent field theory describing the problem of e-e interaction is developed in Section \ref{TH}.
-In section \ref{AttrP1}, as an example of using our approach, we considered the electron reflection coefficient by an impurity in the lowest order on the bare reflection coefficient.
+At the next step, we convert the problem of a non-interacting electronic system placed in an external field to a system with e-e interaction.
+Transition to the equivalent field theory is developed in Section \ref{TH}.
+In section \ref{AttrP1}, as an example of using our approach, we have calculated the electron reflection coefficient by an impurity in the lowest order on the bare reflection coefficient.
 Here we showed, the absence of UV divergences changes the frequency asymptotic of the conductance for the strong e-e interaction case.
-In the Section (\ref{RGgrp}) we developed a RG approach in terms $\alpha$.
+In Section \ref{RGgrp} we developed a RG approach in terms $\alpha$-variable and shown universality of the observable quantities.